Saaifbanday/Docs-Test-Amplify/Writerside/topics/How-to-use-BioStat-Prime.md

 ## The UI of the software

-As the software opens, user can see a blank unconstrained spreadsheet on left side and blank output on right side.
-User has to fill this spreadsheet with some data and perform various tests.
+As the software opens, user can see a blank unconstrained spreadsheet on left side and blank output on right side. __User has to fill this spreadsheet with some data and perform various tests__.

-To populate the spreadsheet user can either type manually or user can copy past from Excel or user can even load some inbuilt datasets.
+To populate the spreadsheet user can either type manually or user can __copy past from Excel__ or __user can even load some inbuilt datasets__.

+UI
-The User Interface (UI) of BioStat Prime is divided into following sections; Main menu, Sub menu, [Output window](#output-window "Output is displayed in the output window."), [Data-grid](#working-with-data-grid "A blank unconstrained spreadsheet") and [R console](Advanced-Users.md "The R console provides an opportunity for users to write, edit and execute the R code in console."), Zoom control.
+: The User Interface (UI) of BioStat Prime is divided into following sections; Main menu, Sub menu, [Output window](#output-window "Output is displayed in the output window."), [Data-grid](#working-with-data-grid "A blank unconstrained spreadsheet") and [R console](Advanced-Users.md "The R console provides an opportunity for users to write, edit and execute the R code in console."), Zoom control.

 ![alt text](screenshots/image6.png){ width="700" }{ border-effect="rounded" }